angel-94/gradle-composite-core-models/README.md

 ## Example a composite build

-Start this example with the next commands
+Start this example with the below commands

     mkdir gradle-composite-example
     cd gradle-composite-example